bokkypoobah/BokkyPooBahsRedBlackTreeLibrary/README.md

 A gas-efficient Solidity data structure to maintain a sorted index for your data.

-This library will store `uint` (short form of `uint256`) as the key.
+This library will store `uint`s (equivalent to `uint256`) as the key.
 Note that the value of 0 is prohibited.
 Use the sorted keys as indices to your mapping tables of data to access your data in sorted order.

 This library uses an iterative (rather than recursive) Red-Black Tree to maintain the sorted keys.

+A use-case for this library is to maintain a sorted on-chain decentralise exchange order book.

 <br />